 The progress of a construction project is assessed by the reports available with the existing authority.

-- Resource Report - Resource reports of a construction project are maintained to keep track of resources required for different tasks and their availability.
-Proper resource management and its allocation helps to keep the project on track by ensuring that demand is met at the scheduled time.
+2. Material Report – Material reports of a construction project are maintained to keep track of materials procured for different tasks and their availability.
+Proper resource management and allocation helps to keep the project on track by ensuring that demand is met at the scheduled time.
 It maximizes the utilization of project resources for all different sites.